Celestial Visions

 The image to the right is a preview sample of the 360° imaging recorded at the Westonia Community astronomy evening, which was held on 1st August 2019.
 The community event included a tour of the night sky, viewing through a large refractor telescope, practical astrophotography and a demonstration of 360° astrophotography, in which the entire night sky is recorded in a mosaic of images.

-The 360° view (right) can be presented in a variety of ways.
+° view (right) can be presented in a variety of ways.
 This image is shown in "equi-rectangular" form, with a 2:1 aspect ratio (360°:180°).
 The equi-rectangular view appears distorted, due to the representation of the full 360° image, onto a flat, 2 dimensional image.
 When viewed via Virtual Reality VR viewers, the perspective appears highly naturalistic.
 The VR images provided below can be navigated and explored by the user.

 "Capturing the heart of the Milky Way galaxy directly overhead".